vinizbjj/vinizbjj/README.md

 - 👨‍💻 All of my projects are available at

-- 💬 Ask me about **JavaScript, HTML, CSS, React.JS, Node.JS, Angular, Java, Python, SQL**
+- 💬 Ask me about **JavaScript, HTML, CSS, React, NodeJS, Angular, Java, Python, SQL**

 - ⚡ Fun fact **Bjj 😜**